-This article discusses efficient ways to prepare your website for various browsers for improved accessibility, performance, and user satisfaction. t also touches on how effective web development often follows cross-platform design principles to maintain usability across environments.
+This article discusses efficient ways to prepare your website for various browsers for improved accessibility, performance, and user satisfaction.
+It also touches on how effective web development often follows cross-platform design principles to maintain usability across environments.

 Building Cross-Browser Compatible Website